shiznit0587/AdventOfCode2020/README.md

 A chronicle of what I've tried and learned each day.

+### Day 15

+- I wanted to use an infinite sequence generator, but I couldn't figure out how to with a state more complex than an index.
+- I initially used a `Map<int, int option * int option>` for the seen rounds per number.
+I simplified it to `Map<int, int>` by keeping the previous round's value on the state itself.
+Since the map was now smaller, the runtime dropped from ~90s to ~60s.

 ### Day 14

 - F# bit-shifting operators took some getting used to.
 The symbols usually used (`& | ^ ~ < >`) are employed elsewhere in the language, so the operators are all [three of a character repeated](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/symbol-and-operator-reference/bitwise-operators).